docathon/docathon/README.md

 We think documentation is great, so we're devoting a week to improving the documentation in the open-source ecosystem.
 We're going to call it "the docathon".

+## For more information about the docathon, check out the website [here](https://bids.github.io/docathon/)

 ## What is a docathon
 It's kind of like a hackathon, but focused on developing material and tools for documentation.
 This is the first of hopefully many docathons to come!